danielharrell/SumLect2015/Lost_Idea_LA.md

 with a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to study and learn in a liberal education, rather than many things, or anything, or nothing.

-This is also why one can say, I think, that there is something in the *idea* of a liberal art that we cannot lose in making sense of liberal education's content, even if we find the traditional list of liberal arts outdated.
-Something else must take the place of this list that still makes sense, even if different sense, of what a liberal education would have us study and learn.
-If nothing else takes its place, then I think it fair to say we will have lost the idea of a liberal art.
-And this will mean that no sense is made of liberal education's content; no sense is made of liberal education more generally as an answer to the question what it means to be educated; and no sense is made in turn of any mistake or loss in a choice against liberal education.
+But if we established this curriculum in schools today, many of you, I think, would suspect it of being a form of indoctrination, with a history of oppression.
+To graduate as a product of one's education rather than a possesor of it.
+Risk of content more generally compromising freedom.
+Be open rather than closed.
+Questions rather than answers.
+The  word "liberal" in liberal education.
+Perhaps this particular list is outdated.
+Something else must take its place that still makes sense, even if different sense, of a liberal education's content.
+This is also why I think one can still say something on behalf of , I think, that there is something in the *idea* of a liberal art that cannot be lost if we are to make any sense of liberal education's content, And if nothing takes its place, then I think it fair to say we will have lost the idea of a liberal art, and everything that goes with it.
+Which means that no sense is made of liberal education's content; no sense is made of liberal education more generally as an answer to the question what it means to be educated; and no sense is made made in turn of any loss or mistake in a choice against liberal education.
 But to have lost the idea of a liberal art, then, is to have lost any defense of liberal education that might help secure its future, and indeed any reason to suppose that liberal education has a future.

+Point to questions as sense of liberal education not having content.
+But then challenge is to resolve this: the sort of content that delivers us to freedom, rather simply involving the exercise of freedom.
+Not to give up on content.
+A risk, then, that we will lose the idea of a liberal art in an act of forgetting.
+Especially if it is a choice between freedom and servitude.
+Have paragraph here that describes challenge to this, in relation to freedom.
+How one reason old list of liberal arts outdated is because it made students the product rather than possessor of education.
+Also appeal to question.
+Stamped as gentleman.
+Link this to Meno: question about inquiry: desire to satisfy your wants, have power to satisfy them, a certain kind of impotence described.
+Socrates encounter with slave boy doesn't counter this, since, after all, boy is still a slave.
+Perhaps also link to Santayana, and the singing of a note freely vs singing it in a song.
+Also speak of how this produces a kind of internal external threat, where idea is lost because of a certain understanding of freedom.

-Which brings me, at last, to the worry expressed in my lecture's title.
+Which brings me to the worry expressed in my lecture's title.
 For while I have been speaking of liberal education's defense in the abstract, there is no shortage of defenses in the concrete.
 Type the words "defense of liberal